csotogd/Blokus-2.1/README.md

 # AI that plays the boardgame Blokus.

-We create an .jar program of the Blokus boardgame.
-When running such program when can play blokus vs friends or vs one/multiple AI agents.
+We create a program of the Blokus boardgame (.jar).
+When running such program you can play blokus vs friends or vs one/multiple AI agents.
-The Ai agent was implemented using MCTS, evolutionary algorithms to compute the optimal evaluation function and modifications of alpha-beta pruning.
+The AI agent was implemented using MCTS, evolutionary algorithms to compute the optimal evaluation function and modifications of alpha-beta pruning.
 We challenge you to beat the AI!
 We can not.